-If there is one place that is true road trip territory, it’s USA.
+If there is one place that is true road trip territory, it’s the USA.
 I love to plan these mini breaks, itineraries of around 7-10 days with a flexible schedule and a lot to see.
-I then usually speak to the tourism board and create a content plan and work with them in various ways.
+These amazing road trips from Washington DC are perfect for a quick getaway, especially with options in Virginia and Maryland.

 My Capital Region road trip was no different.
-After a few meetings, idea swapping and a last minute trip to the states in place, we had a plan.
+After a few meetings, idea swapping and a last-minute trip to the states in place, we had a plan.
 That was to pick up a car at Virginia Beach (or Norfolk Airport) and drive to Washington DC and Talbot County in Maryland.
 Let the adventure begin!

-In this article I plan to give you an overview of what we did, a rough itinerary should you wish to plan the same trip.
+In this article, I plan to give you an overview of what we did, a rough itinerary should you wish to plan the same trip.
 Our trip would be split into 3 parts; Virginia Beach, Washington DC and Talbot County in Maryland.
 We’d be travelling south to north, starting in Virginia Beach, but you can do this road trip either way.

 We flew into Norfolk International Airport as we were previously in Orlando.
 But international visitors may prefer to fly into Washington/Baltimore.
 Before I move on to our itinerary, let me answer one common question.